marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-homework.md

 ## Goal 🎯

-The goal for this homework assignment is to create a Durable Function flow that covers the booking of a business trip to a conference (when on-site conferences are a thing again ...).
+The goal for this homework assignment is to create a Durable Function flow that covers the booking of a business trip to a conference (when on-site conferences are a thing again ...) using different patterns like fan-out/fan-in.
 The tasks that need to be executed are:

 - Buy a conference ticket
 - Book a hotel room